Cyrlyo/Data_Lake/README.md

 For MongoDB imports you need to have installed mongoimport on your device!
 An alternative exists in the script but it takes a huge amount of time.

+## Instructions for running the script

+Create an 3.9 python virtual environment using `python3.9 - m venv "venv_name"`. <br>
+Activate your virtual environement, for Windows users use `./"venv_name"/Scripts/activate`. <br>
+Download all required packages using *requirements.txt* file and this command `pip3 install -r requirements.txt`<br>
+Make sur that MariaDB, MongoDB, Elastichsearch and Kibana are currently running on your computer.

 ## Launchs arguments & options

 - -h, --help            : show this help message and exit
 - -a, --init_manually   : Download data & import them on databaes
 - -d, --download        : Only download data